 Your syllabus is your first and most important written communication with your students.
 It lays out goals, expectations, procedures, and sets the tone for the class.
-It also can be viewed as the contract between the faculty member and the student.
 Here are some tips for designing your syllabus.

 The classroom environment can be a large factor in student engagement and achievement in your class.
 It is the responsibility of the faculty member to create an environment of respect, and trust, shared exploration, and excitement about learning.
 While enthusiasm alone will not produce a good outcome, lack of enthusiasm on the part of the instructor will almost certainly guarantee a poor result.
 Students, particularly first-year students, take their cues from their instructors.
 Model the behavior you want your students to adopt, be transparent about what you are doing and what you expect, explain your reasons, and reward them when they do as you hope.

 Nothing is more discouraging than to give a first exam at the 5 or 7 week point of a term and discover that your students have not understood most of the course material.
 To avoid this situation, and to improve your teaching, student learning, and satisfaction with your course, you need to build mechanisms for providing ongoing feedback on student learning, for both you and your students, into your class.

 One of the most difficult tasks of an instructor is effectively assessing student learning.
 Exams are the most common form of assessment for grading, but projects, papers, portfolios, presentations, and web productions are also used regularly.
 Effective assessment measures all aspects of desired student outcomes, including memorization of information, ability to synthesize information, ability to apply knowledge to new situations, mastery of other skills, and attitudes about the subject.
 Assessment will be most valid when it parallels the teaching approaches, and the desired masteries and proficiencies are transparent to the students.